 It is important to remember that SAQ training is designed to supplement resistance training, as SAQ exercises are performed at high intensities and put significant strain on the body.
 A novice boxer or someone who is introducing strength and conditioning to their training for the first time, should complete six months of traditional resistance training first (Brown and Ferringo, 2005, and Schoenfeld, 2016).

-Single leg balance, With Opposite Arm Reach
+Single leg Deadlift with Straight Arm Reach

-In Out Shuffle Ladder Drill
+In and Out Ladder Drill, With Punches

 Baechle T,R., and Earle R,W., (2000) Essentials of Strength Training and Conditioning.
 National Strength and Conditioning Association.
 Human Kinetics.